-Drivers hold onto cars in pandemic; average age hits record
+Pandemic drives average age of cars in US to a record high

 Before the pandemic, U.S. new vehicle sales were expected to be a little under 17 million in 2020, short of the record 17.55 million in 2016, but still at a healthy level.
 Now most analysts are expecting sales to be around 14 million for the full year.

 The average vehicle age has been inching toward 12 years for several years now, and the pandemic is likely to raise it by four to six months in the coming years, IHS said.
+A decade ago, the average age was 10.6 years.

 IHS says that new vehicle sales were trending down even before the pandemic.
 New vehicles accounted for 6.1% of the vehicles in use last year, compared with 6.7% in 2016.
 This year, IHS Markit expects the percentage to fall to 5% or less.
 “Declining new vehicle share in the overall population means fewer younger vehicles to temper average age growth,” the company said in a statement.